NinePiece2/NineLanCacheUI/README.md

 2. Update the docker-compose.yml volumes to match your LanCache Logs folder and the new persistant data folder
 3. Change the Timezone and Lang information to help with debugging inside the container.
 4. Change the dns to your LanCache.
+5. Run ```docker compose up -d```
+6. Visit http://LanCacheIP:8080 where LanCacheIP is the machine that is running NineLanCacheUI (In my case 192.168.15.200).

 ### Docker Compose File: